gdscigdtuw/GrowGreen/README.md

 ✅This increases the community bonding for nature loving communities.

-The UI themes will change according to season.
-Themes for UI :
-Winter
-Summer
-Autumn
-Spring
-Monsoon

 ## Future scope for this website
 After this we can also include a panel for soil testing through 'Machine Learning and Data Mining'.
 Farmers can get direct digital reports from testing labs including some suggestions to improve their farms quality and quantity.

 ## Vision
 Make everyone aware enough to make them decide amongst what is right and wrong for the Environment.

 ## Objective:
-Help the Environment heal itself.❤
+Help the Environment heal through our small efforts.❤

 ## Themes for the UI
 The UI themes will change according to season.
 Themes for UI :
 Winter